Aliases for E2F5 Gene

 GeneCards Summary for E2F5 Gene

 E2F5 (E2F Transcription Factor 5) is a Protein Coding gene.
 Diseases associated with E2F5 include Retinal Cancer and Sensory System Cancer.
-Among its related pathways are GPCR Pathway and Cyclins and Cell Cycle Regulation.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
+Among its related pathways are Cyclins and Cell Cycle Regulation and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription factor binding.
 An important paralog of this gene is E2F4.

 UniProtKB/Swiss-Prot for E2F5 Gene